CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/explore/chrome.md

 In the Chrome console,
 invoke the function `alert` with an input string of `"Hello world!"`;

-What effect does calling the `alert` function have?
-I get a pop-up window which prints my message.
+What effect does calling the `alert` function have? answer: I get a pop-up window which prints my message.

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.